olablachowiak/biometrics-project/README.md

 # Biometrics project

-This is a project to describe quality issues in biometric images.
+This is a project to describe quality issues in biometric images based on the OFIQ assessment (Open Source Face Image Quality).
 This project uses Llama 3.2 to create a human-readable description of the quality issues in biometric images.
+The step-by-step analysis may be found in the Jupyter notebook `analysis.ipynb`.

 ## Setup